pchemguy/SQLite-SQL-Tutorial/Metadata DB Derived.md

     ),
 ~~~

-Additionally, given the output signature of the *tables* query and its semantics, it can now be reused as a code snippet.
+Additionally, given the output signature of the *tables* CTE and its semantics, it can now be reused as a code snippet.

 ### Foreign keys